Table of Contents

 It should be no surprise to Insiders that the SEC considers ICOs to be securities offerings.
 We’ve discussed this numerous times before and it’s clear where the trend is heading.
 Don’t play around here!
 Violations of securities laws are very serious and can result in heavy fines and even imprisonment.

-If you are planning an ICO, it is imperative that you seek experienced legal counsel to help you structure your ICO or token offering.
-Securities counsel will be able to guide you either through the registration and compliance process or through an appropriate registration exemption, which I will discuss in my following article.
+If you are planning an ICO, it is imperative that you seek experienced legal counsel from a high-quality crypto lawyer to help you structure your ICO or token offering.
+Securities counsel will be able to guide you either through the registration and compliance process or through an appropriate SEC registration exemption for your securities offering.